 Gordon Hall has been developing instrumentation for lab-on-chip devices for the past decade; starting at the University of Waterloo during the tail end of his undergraduate degree in Nanotechnology engineering and continuing through his PhD specializing in low-cost, scalable microfluidic instrumentation.
 Following graduation, Gordon joined Nicoya where he designed the OpenSPR microfluidics system and kicked off Nicoya’s digital microfluidics (DMF) platform.
 Gordon is currently the lead technical architect and project manager for Alto, the world’s first DMF-based surface plasmon resonance (SPR).
 Alto automates routine tasks and reduces instrument downtime so that scientists can focus on their next big discovery.

 - Registration is required through Eventbrite.

-- The lightning talks will be recorded and made available to University of Waterloo graduate students and postdocs through our secure conference recording request form.
+- This session will be recorded and made available to University of Waterloo graduate students and postdocs through our secure conference recording request form.
 Please check the conference web page approximately one week after the live session.

 - A link to the live session will be emailed to registered attendees two days prior to the event, as well as the day of the event.